2018-09-13: Riccardi: VC

 Several autograph parts for 1st, 2nd and 3rd violins as well as parts for flute, oboe and horn for a "Menuet".
 It seems that this belongs to an orchestral composition, but it is unclear to which work.

 Florizel von Reuter was also an avid autograph collector and started while still in his teens.
 As a child prodigy he met many famous celebrities from the world of classical music but also actors, writers and from nobility.
-He published the most famous autographs in a book titled "Great People I Have Known" in 1961.
+He published the most famous autographs in a book titled "Great People I Have Known" in 1961 (of which I own a copy with an autograph dedication to "my esteemed colleague Arthur Tabachnick", concertmaster of Indianapolis Symphony Orchestra)

 I was able to obtain a few of the original autographs from the estate of Florizel von Reuter.
 These include: